During our recent east coast road trip, we spent some time in Williamsburg, Virginia

 !
 And if you end up staying here, let us know about your experience, too.

-If you're interested in more accommodation options in Williamsburg, you should also see Great Wolf Lodge Williamsburg
+For more information on accommodation in Williamsburg, check out Great Wolf Lodge Williamsburg